-We use observed data on city populations, shipping flows and city-level GDP per capita together with the structure of the model to find the set of city amenities $a\left(r\right)$ , productivities $A\left(r\right)$ and exogenous transshipment costs $\nu\left(r\right)$ that rationalize the data.
+We use observed data on city populations, shipping flows and city-level GDP per capita together with the structure of the model to find the set of fundamental city amenities $\bar{a}(r)$ , productivities A(r) and exogenous transshipment costs $\nu(r)$ that rationalize the data.

 As city-level GDP data are only available for 1990, we choose to back out the model fundamentals based on the 1990 distribution of population, shipping and GDP.
-Since this year is after the
+Hence, the aggregate effect of containerization can be assessed by comparing the counterfactual equilibrium (precontainerization) to our 1990 equilibrium (post-containerization).